robertbenjamin/Job-Search/job-search.md

 **Why do I want a job in web development?**

+I enjoy the combination of skills required to do web development, and I believe it matches my own skillset and interests quite well.
+I also think the web hasn't even begun to reach its full potential, and being along for the ride as the internet of things, big data, and machine learning take off will certainly be exciting.

+If nothing else, web development is a field that not only encourages by necessitates continual learning,

 **What kind of career path do I want to have?**

 **Do I want to work in a developer-led organization (vs sales- or business-led)?**